Sebinate/MLProject-1/README.md

 # Math Score Prediction API
 A Flask application for predicting mathematics scores among students.
-This can help aid in identifying students in need of supplementary materials and or addional guidance.
+This can help aid in identifying students in need of supplementary materials and or additional guidance.

 ## Key Features
 - Predicts Math Scores on exam